how to share a tiny bathroom

 Celebrate The Good Stuff

 The best part of sharing a bathroom is double the beautifully packaged products, of course!
 Set a mirrored or clear tray atop the counter or back of the toilet, and leave posh and frequently used products on display.
 We’ve seen some cool metallic and wooden tray options, too.
-You’ll be surprised how impressive your luxe product collection is when you
+You’ll be surprised how impressive your luxe product collection is when you double it.

 Hit The Wall